-Choosing a therapist can be a journey in itself.
-You've decided to go to therapy, now what?
-You scour profile after profile of therapists on different websites as if you were looking through dating profiles to find a future partner.
-Afterall, this is an important new relationship.
+Choosing a therapist can be like a journey in itself.
+You’ve decided to go to therapy, what next?
+You look at profile after profile of therapists on different websites as if you were looking through dating profiles to find a future partner.
+If we’re being honest, this is an important new relationship.

 Will this one understand me?